irsat000/CAI-Tools/README.md

 Activate or disable Main and Roleplay background however you wish.
 Roleplay backgrounds work with the message input, if you start with "##" and start typing for a keyword, it will search in your custom and starter roleplay background list keywords.
 Upon clicking on a keyword, it will change the background.
 You could create a huge library of your own.
 Image links are strongly recommended if you don't want delays or lags, try Imgur or other image upload sites.
 (Doesn't support legacy website.)
 ###### Font Manager (premium)
 Change your text sizes, font families and text colors for a better experience.
-###### Summarize
-Click one button to summarize the chat using ChatGPT.
-Edit the prompt freely.
-It's more efficient than Memory Manager, but has limitations from ChatGPT.
 ###### Character Import
 You can import character cards and .json files and it will create a private character with the those settings.
 Character.ai, V1 and V2 cards should work, not tested with others if there are any. https://chub.ai recommended for having many SFW options.
 ###### Memory Manager
-Reminds the character whatever you want every X message.
+v1: Reminds the character whatever you want every X message.
 You can choose the frequency.
 You can activate or deactivate it in the menu.
 Remind the character about history, settings, plot, scenario, anything.
+v2: Reminds every message, cleans it up after you send another message
 ###### Download Character (json)
 It downloads the character file in formats supported by other AI platforms, such as Tavern and Oobabooga.
 ###### Download Character Card (png)